 Some of these methods have been around for a long time, and many of them offer questionable results.
-Text-based (SMS) customer appointment reminders are much more successful, offering you greater control, more engagement with your customers, and other benefits.
+Text-based business SMS customer appointment reminders are more successful, offering you greater control, more engagement with your customers, and other benefits.
 However, you do need to ensure that your reminders are structured and formatted the right way.
-Below, we’ll discuss 10 tips to make your text customer appointment reminders more compelling, memorable, and successful.
+Below, we’ll discuss 10 tips to make your text customer appointment reminders more compelling, memorable, and successful

 1.)
 Personalize the Reminder Message

 First and foremost, remember to keep things personal.
 Call the customer by name – generally by first name.
 This will depend on your type of business, of course, as the ways in which customers are addressed can vary from industry to industry.
 In almost all instances, though, keeping it personal makes it feel less formal and less like a marketing message.

 Make sure that you time your text message correctly.
 If you send your reminder too early, your customer is still likely to forget.
 If you send it too late, it might make it impossible for your customer to reschedule if they are unable to make their appointment and had forgotten about it.
 Generally, tie your reminder timing in with your policy on appointment rescheduling, or go with the 24-hour rule (send the reminder 24 hours beforehand).